pykello/hdb/README.md

 Request Protocol
 ----------------

-Each request to a server a json document followed by $$$.
+Each request to a server a json document followed by an empty line.